Timeline of How to File a Lawsuit

 Step 4: Failing to Respond to Discovery

 Failing to respond to Discovery in a timely or factual manner can lead to severe legal consequences.
-If you file a lawsuit and maybe you luck out and the defendant has a bad registered agent, maybe the defendant will miss the time frames and you’ll be able to file a Motion to Compel.
+If you file a lawsuit—and maybe you luck out and the defendant has a bad registered agent—the defendant might miss the time frames, and you’ll be able to file a Motion to Compel.
 A Motion to Compel asks the judge to enforce the Discovery requests against the opposing party.
-It is important to answer Discovery in a truthful and timely manner even if you do not agree with the information or allegations the opposing party is making
+It is important to answer Discovery in a truthful and timely manner, even if you do not agree with the information or allegations the opposing party is making.

 Motions are written requests asking the court to do something.
 Filing a formal motion is the only way to make such a request.
 Some motions will require a hearing to be held where parties must appear in court for the judge to make a decision.
 For most motions, the judge can make a formal ruling in writing without a hearing.